 “This VW settlement represents some of the best market opportunities our industry has had in a long time,” Odell told Fuel Oil News.

-VW was required to set up an environmental mitigation trust fund to offset excess nitrogen oxide (NOx) emissions and the damage caused by its cheating on emissions tests from 2009 to 2015.
+VW was required to set up an environmental mitigation trust fund apart from the settlement used to fund renovations, to offset excess nitrogen oxide (NOx) emissions and the damage caused by its cheating on emissions tests from 2009 to 2015.

 New York State is eligible for $117 million, said Matt Bisenius, who gave a presentation on the settlement on March 28 at the New York Propane Gas Association Spring Meeting in Albany, N.Y.
 The funds can be used for the purchase of alternative fuel vehicles including propane vehicles, said Bisenius, who is director of legislative affairs for NPGA.